4 Ab Exercise Alternatives That Are Better Than Crunches

 exercises better than crunches

-Younger folks may obsess over picture-perfect abs.
+Younger folks may obsess over doing crunches in the name of picture-perfect abs.
 But you’re smarter than that.

 The bonus part of strengthening your core is that you will (say it with us) burn belly fat!
 Win-win.